 They're also pretty good as an anti-stress technique anyway, so next time Steven from accounts is being a right pain in the arse, channel thoughts of violence away from him and into your grip exercises, safe in the knowledge that by resisting crushing anything now, you'll be crushing some rad descents in a few week's time.

 Hopefully, you'll now have forearms that'd make Arnie weep with envy, but there's no harm in loading the dice a bit further and sizing up your disc rotors for maximum stopping power for minimal effort.

-Moving to the biggest rotors you can fit on your bike - usually a 200mm - is a cheap way to ensure powerful and reliable braking, which is rather important when brake failure can lead to some rather unpleasant consequences.
+Moving to the biggest rotors you can fit on your bike - usually, a 200mm but 230mm now being possible - is a cheap way to ensure powerful and reliable braking, which is rather important when brake failure can lead to some rather unpleasant consequences.

 All you'll need is a new rotor and an adaptor so that your brake calliper will work with it - there are good aftermarket options for both if you don't want to spend big money on kit from the likes of SRAM and Shimano.

 While the magic of the European Union means that you get reciprocal healthcare coverage while you're in the EU, the free European Health Insurance Card (EHIC) will not cover you for being helicoptered off a mountain or being flown back to the UK with doctors and nurses in tow.
 You don't get a choice in the matter, either.

 That can wind up being the sort of numbers that you'd be considering working a bit less with if it was a lottery win, so just suck it up and get insurance - and make sure it covers exactly what you're doing - if you're doing an event, make sure the insurance covers that and ring the provider if you have to.
 Six-figure bills are a very real possibility, so weigh that up before you decide to cheap out.